 they remain in the back seat waiting to see if there's some kind

-of further deterioration," said Michael A. Gayed, CFA is Chief
+of further deterioration," said Michael A. Gayed, chief

 (U.S.) bond yields rising, it's coinciding with commodities."

 All of Canada's 10 main sectors were higher, led by the

 powerful energy complex, which rose more than 2.5 percent as oil

 Qatar Chamber gets ‘nod’ for QR2bn venture

 Qatar Chamber (QC) received preliminary approval from concerned authorities to establish its ambitious QR2bn private company.
 Expected to emerge as a key driver in the transformation of Qatar’s indus

 Qatari stocks showed marginal gains last week as the country’s main index inched up 14.04 points (0.14 percent) to 10,389.10.